khlee12/python3-programming-specialization/2. Python Functions, Files, and Dictionaries/node.md

 So the mutation to the object inside the function lives on if there is some other variable outside the function that also is an alias for the same list.

 - Tuple Packing and Unpacking
+tuples, a sequence type that works just like lists except that they are immutable.
 ```
 def info(id):
   return (name, age) # packing